User37som/libbitcoin/Home.md

 ### About Bitcoin Explorer

-BX is a major upgrade of the popular [SX command line tool](https://sx.dyne.org/index.html).
+BX is a general purpose Bitcoin command line utility that supports Linux, OSX and Windows.
+The application can be built an distributed as a single file binary with no run time dependencies apart from the operating system.

 **Example**
 ```sh